Royal Mail Materials Handling Containerisation Update & Christmas Arrangements 2019 – Health & Safety Aspects

 15. Health & Safety Processes

-From a Health and Safety point of view the CWU Health, Safety & Environment Department will proceed to continue our joint work with Dennis Welton Royal Mail Head of Central Postal Control, Mark Fletcher Royal Mail National Containers Manager, Jason Wood National Container Supply and Development Manager and the Principal RME Project Manager as well as the RMG Safety, Health and Environment Team and the RMPFS Property Safety and Compliance Team to monitor health and safety throughout the Christmas Operations.
+From a Health and Safety point of view the CWU Health, Safety & Environment Department will continue our joint work with Gary Yeo RM National Asset Supply Chain Manager and Ian MacDonald RM National Container Supply & MHE Manager along with the SHE (Safety, Health and Environment) Team and the RMPFS Property Safety and Compliance Team to monitor health and safety throughout the Christmas Operations.

 16. IR Aspects

-The IR aspects of the Xmas pressure period are dealt with by the Postal Department.
-All Operational enquiries should be addressed to the appropriate Postal Dept Operational Officer.
+The IR aspects of the Christmas pressure period are dealt with by the Postal Department.
+All Operational enquiries should be addressed to the appropriate Postal Department Operational Officer.